 13. Install The Flooring And Tile

-The beautiful tile and flooring materials that you chose go in at this point.
+The beautiful tile and flooring materials that you selected are installed at this point.

 14. Add The Cabinetry And Fixtures

 Next, the cabinetry, trim, shelving, plumbing fixtures and shower doors are installed.
 This step is exciting because your new bathroom is really taking shape!

 The room is painted and all accessories are put in place.
 The details make the room come together and your vision is realized.

 Required inspections are handled by your remodeler to ensure compliance with local rules and codes.
 Any last minute fixes or repairs are completed and a final cleaning is done so that your bathroom is sparkling.